Question: Which Starbucks products are gluten-free, and which have gluten in them?

 Gluten-Free Food at Starbucks

-However, most Starbucks branches do carry one or two products that are labeled gluten-free.
-For example, at various times I've seen packages of Food Should Taste Good chips (those are certified gluten-free), KIND snack bars (all considered gluten-free) and Lucy's Cookies (also certified gluten-free).
+However, some Starbucks branches do carry one or two products that are labeled gluten-free.
+For example, at various times (although not lately) I've seen packages of Food Should Taste Good chips (those are certified gluten-free), KIND snack bars (all considered gluten-free) and Lucy's Cookies (also certified gluten-free).

 Sadly, none of the prepared meal options are considered gluten-free, including the salads (which could be made in a safe manner, but currently aren't).

-The bottom line: If you're starving and just looking for a quick snack, you probably can find one at Starbucks.
+The bottom line: If you're starving and just looking for a quick snack, you may be able to find one at Starbucks.
 But don't expect anything more than that (and definitely don't expect a yummy gluten-free pastry to go with your plain coffee).